dmarte/og-sdk/README.md

 - Use custom classes to cast values from API
 - Play well with model binding (Vue, React)
 - Let you write your resource logic within ES6 Classes.
+- Use `fetch` to make requests
+- Easy to customize

 ### Nuxt settings